loveencounterflow/guy/README.md

   * **[–]** allow indented output
 * **[–]** implement method that allows to name a type and give a cfg object, returns cfg for named typed based on `crossmatch()`ing defaults for that type with given `cfg`
+* **[–]** `GUY.trm.warn()`, `alert()`: collect and re-issue on process exit; may want to throw error or at least issue non-zero error code when messages beyond (configurable) urgency threshold were issued; this will allow apps to not bail out prematurely on minor issues and keep messages from getting hidden in regular messages

 ## Is Done